 The gravitational-wave observing schedule is divided into Observing Runs or epochs of months to years of operation at fixed sensitivity, down time for construction and commissioning, and transitional Engineering Runs between commissioning and observing runs.
 The long-term observing schedule is shown below.
-Since BNS mergers are a well-studied class of gravitational-wave signals, this figure gives the BNS range for each observing run.
+Since BNS mergers are a well-studied class of gravitational-wave signals, this figure gives the BNS range for highly confident detections in each observing run.